Legendary Peruvian Comedians Miguel Barraza and Pablo Villanueva: The Champions of Absurd Humor

 Villanueva: He followed us everywhere with a megaphone.

 Barraza: It’s just that we arrived at a place and disappeared.
 We were there, hanging out in a bar, and suddenly we heard Ferrando’s voice in the distance with a megaphone: “Melcochita and Barraza, wherever you are, get out now!
-The show is about to start!
+The show is regarding to start!
 “I’ll increase your salary!”
 [Risas]

 LIMA, DECEMBER 19, 1982 ARTISTS FROM THE TELEVISION PROGRAM RIAS Y SALSA PLAY A FOOTBALL GAME REPRESENTING THE CLUBS ALIANZA LIMA AND UNIVERSITARIO DE DEPORTES.
 IN THE PICTURE ALEJANDRO CASARETTO, KNOWN AS FAT CASARETTO, AND MIGUEL BARRAZA.
 IN THE PICTURE, ALEJANDRO “EL GORDO CASARETTO” CARRYING MIGUEL BARRAZA PHOTO: EL COMERCIO